Svkayy/anomalai/README.md

 python script.py
 ```

-The script will generate `output_mask.png` containing the segmentation mask.
+The script will generate `output_mask.png` containing the segmentation mask and `output_segmented.png` containing the segmented image.

 ## Models